meeg/darkphoton/drivers_doc.md

 calls v1495TimewindowRead(id) and g1(id,j)

-get time window (low 8 bits of scratch)
+get delay (low 8 bits of scratch)

+use g1() to loop through time slices, looking for the RF pulse

 # helper functions for the above